warpdotdev/Warp/README.md

 ## Community Guidelines

 At a high level, we ask everyone be respectful and empathetic.
-We follow the [Github Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines):
+We follow the [GitHub Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines):

 * Be welcoming and open-minded
 * Respect each other